shekhargulati/52-technologies-in-2016/36-webpack/README.md

 timelineModule.setTimeline(user);
 ```

-If you load index.html in your web browser then you will see an empty page.
+If you load index.html in your web browser, then you will see an empty page.
 Looking at the developer tools of your web browser will tell you the error.

 ```
 profile.js:1 Uncaught ReferenceError: require is not defined